 "Personally, I love Thanksgiving traditions: watching football, making pumpkin pie, and saying the magic phrase that sends your aunt storming out of the dining room to sit in her car." ~ Stephen Colbert

 1. 2010 Chateau Le Thil, Comte Clary: Another very good 2010, but a bit more of a modern style Bordeaux.
-Still it has a lovely vein of acid, which keeps the abundant red and dark fruit in check.
+Still, it has a lovely vein of acid, which keeps the abundant red and dark fruit in check.
 Medium tannins and finish.
-Drinks like an mid to high priced Napa Valley Cab, which sells for half that price $29.99.
+Drinks like a mid to high priced Napa Valley Cab, which sells for half that price $29.99.
 With this kind of stellar QPR, you could easily buy 6 or [I know I have] more, and enjoy for many years to come.

 5. 2011 Gevrey-Chambertin 1er Cru: The wine you see above is nothing but classic Burgundy, it's a wine I purchased to celebrate finding a new career path in the wine industry.
-It's another small step forward in the pursuit of goals to not only talk about wine here, but to expand those skills to the workplace where financial and professional rewards are both realized.
+It's another small step forward in the pursuit of goals to not only talk about wine here but to expand those skills to the workplace where financial and professional rewards are both realized.
 Now that said, this wine is complex, textured, sporting that famous 2011 acidity [cool year] and still very taught tannins.

 6. 2010 Chateau Teyssier, Saint Emilion Grand Cru : Woo-hoo, this wine hit it out of the freaking park, seriously great juice for the price.
 Jumping from Burgundy to Bordeaux, let's take a trip to tasty town via Chateau Teyssier, a Saint Emilion Grand Cru.
-This wine, of which I just ordered four more, is mind blowing good for the tiny $29 price tag.
-A blend of 85% Merlot and 15% Cabernet Franc, taunt tannins stretched out over a canvas of rich black fruit, blackberry, dark plums, cassis, some rustic minerality, beautifully textured, coupled with a long finish bringing it all home.
-It could definitely age for much longer, 2010 was one thee very best recent vintages in Bordeaux and in this bottle, you find out why that is true.
+This wine, of which I just ordered four more, is mind-blowing good for the tiny $29 price tag.
+A blend of 85% Merlot and 15% Cabernet Franc, firm tannins stretched out over a canvas of rich black fruit, blackberry, dark plums, cassis, some rustic minerality, beautifully textured, coupled with a long finish bringing it all home.
+It could definitely age for much longer, 2010 was one the very best recent vintages in Bordeaux and in this bottle, you find out why that is true.
 My score 91 points.
 This is case purchase territory.

-9. 2012 Pinot Gris Orange, Regan Vineyard: This wine represents the perfect last review of the month of August, while it's hot and steamy outside, my insides were treated to the summertime sipping delights of the Regan Vineyard, Pinot Gris Orange.
+9. 2012 Pinot Gris Orange, Regan Vineyard: This wine represents the perfect last review of the month for August, while it's hot and steamy outside, my insides were treated to the summertime sipping delights of the Regan Vineyard, Pinot Gris Orange.
 The nose itself I thought was quite captivating, it again reminded me of another Chanel quote.

 For those who like to keep scores, I gave this wine a crisp 88 points.
-I've not had enough wines of this style to form much of an opinion, but this wine was extremely well executed, firing on every cylinder.
+I've not had enough wines of this style to form much of an opinion, but this wine was exceptionally well executed, firing on every cylinder.
 If you'd like to grab a bottle of this wine, it can be purchased directly from the winery for $33.

 10. Graham's Six Grapes Old Vines Port: You always need to save room for dessert and what would my blog be without a recommendation on one the tastier options for after dinner than this Fonseca Ruby style port, ready to dress up that pumpkin pie.
 A wine produced using advanced piston fermentation called, "port toes" and aged four years in neutral wood before being bottled.

-From my house to yours this holiday season, here's to a Happy and Safe Thanksgiving:; and whatever you do, I hope you uncork some great holiday memories, until next time sip long and prospers cheers!
+From my house to yours this holiday season, here's to a Happy and Safe Thanksgiving:; and whatever you do, I hope you uncork some great holiday memories until next time sip long and prospers cheers!